carvel-dev/imgpkg/docs/README.md

 ### Commands

 `imgpkg` supports four commands:
-- [`push`](commands-ref.md#push) an image/bundle from files on a local system to a registry.
+- [`push`](commands.md#push) an image/bundle from files on a local system to a registry.
-- [`pull`](commands-ref.md#pull) an image/bundle by retrieving it from a registry.
+- [`pull`](commands.md#pull) an image/bundle by retrieving it from a registry.
-- [`copy`](commands-ref.md#copy) an image/bundle from a registry or tarball to another registry or tarball.
+- [`copy`](commands.md#copy) an image/bundle from a registry or tarball to another registry or tarball.
-- [`tag list`](commands-ref.md#tag-list) to list pushed tags.
+- [`tag`](commands.md#tag) currently supports listing pushed image tags.

 ### Example Usage (Workflows)

+To go through some example workflows to better understand `imgpkg` use cases and use `imgpkg` in guided scenarios, the basic workflow and air gapped environment guides are available below.

-#### Basic bundle workflow
+#### Basic workflow

-`imgpkg` encourages, but does not require, the use of bundles when creating and relocating OCI images.
+`imgpkg` encourages but does not require the use of bundles when creating and relocating OCI images.
-This [basic workflow](basic-workflow.md) uses a bundle to outline the basics of the `push`, `pull`, and `copy` commands.
+This [basic workflow](basic-workflow.md) uses image/bundle workflows to outline the basics of the `push`, `pull`, and `copy` commands.

 #### Air-gapped environment

-`imgpkg` allows the retrieval of an OCI image from the registry, and creates a tarball that later can be used in an air-gapped environment.
+`imgpkg` allows the retrieval of an OCI image from an external registry, and creates a tarball that later can be used in an air-gapped environment (i.e. no internet access).
 For more information, see [example air-gapped workflow](air-gapped-workflow.md).

-### Misc

-Currently imgpkg always produces a single layer image.
-It's not optimized to repush large sized directories that infrequently change.